 Citi Financial Student Loans

-CitiGroup used to be a major player in the private student loan market, but it no longer offers them.
+CitiGroup used to be a major player in the private student aid market, but it no longer offers them.
 With the 2008-9 recession, Citi began tapering its student lending business, as credit restrictions grew higher and the overall lending landscape virtually dried up compared to how it had been several years earlier.
 Now, Citi no longer participates in the student loan business.

 When they existed, Citi student loans were a high-quality option for students looking to cover their college costs.
 Now that Citi Financial is no longer a student lender, students need to choose from a pool of other lending options.